 Owners retain control over plan

 With a 529 plan, the owner remains in control of the plan, and the beneficiary or student has few, if any, rights.
-As the owner of a 529 plan, you have the right to change the beneficiary of the account at any time, and you can choose where and when to make distributions from the account.
+As the owner of a 529 plan, you have the ability to change the beneficiary of the account at any time, and you can choose where and when to make distributions from the account.

 Subject to the options available in your specific plan, you can choose where to invest the money in the account.
 If you are willing to pay taxes and penalties, you can even reclaim the balance of the account at any time without your beneficiary's permission.

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.